codefool/chess/README.md

              142
 ```

-Encode in a byte.
+Pack in a byte.
 Hi nibble is piece id 0-31, and lo nibble is target square.
 If target square is occupied capture is inferred.
 ```
 xxxx .... .... .... - action